 Whether you are teaching a class in middle school science or a high school science class focused exclusively on Earth and space science, there are a wide variety of ways to encourage students to look to the sky and explore.

-Keep reading for eight ideas to add more astronomy into your science classroom!
+Keep reading for eight ideas to add more opportunities for students to learn about astronomy in your classroom!

 1. Host a stargazing party

-Organize an event where students can gather and observe the night sky.
+Organize an event where students can gather and learn about astronomy by observing the night sky.
 You can use telescopes or binoculars to help them see the stars, planets, and other celestial objects.
 This can be done on the school grounds or at a nearby observatory.

 Want to add the stargazing vibes into your classroom?
 Check out this Star Projector Galaxy Light Projector from Amazon, which includes a remote and Bluetooth speaker.